w3c/ColorWeb-CG/hdr_html_canvas_element.md

 where `E'` is the non-linear colour value and `E` is the linear colour value

-_NOTE:_ The color primary chromaticities, white point chromaticity and transfer function are those of the scRGB-nl system specified at ISO/IEC 61966-2-2.
-Other aspects of ISO/IEC 61966-2-2 do not apply.

 #### extended-linear-srgb

 The component signals are mapped to red, green and blue tristimulus values according to the following: